 Mr. Halas holds a BA in political science and an MPA with a concentration in higher education from Clark University.
 He is a native of the Town of Fairfield and a graduate of Fairfield Prep.

 Executive Vice President and Chief Operating Officer

-Kevin Lawlor, ‘79 was named Executive Vice President and Chief Operating Officer of Fairfield University in 2013.
-He joined his alma mater in the role of chief executive following more than 25 years in senior executive roles at United Technologies Corporation and serving most recently as Vice President and GM of AAR’s Precision Systems division in Alabama.
+Kevin Lawlor, ‘79 was named executive vice president and chief operating officer of Fairfield University in 2013.
+He joined his alma mater in the role of chief executive following more than 25 years in senior executive roles at United Technologies Corporation and serving most recently as vice president and GM of AAR’s Precision Systems division in Alabama.
 At UTC he played critical roles in finance, strategic planning, and program management, as well as the integration of multinational corporate units.
 Lawlor was an Alfred P. Sloan Fellow at the Massachusetts Institute of Technology (MIT), where he completed an MBA.
 He studied strategic cost management at Harvard Business School, undertook Senior Executive Training at the Darden School of the University of Virginia, and received an M.S. in Taxation from the University of New Haven.
 He is a 1979 graduate of the Fairfield University business school.
-As Executive Vice President, Mr. Lawlor oversees University operations, including Admission, Marketing and Communications, Finance, Institutional Research, Human Resources, Events and Conference Management, Facilities Management and Student Affairs.
+As executive vice president, Mr. Lawlor oversees University operations, including Admission, Information Technology, Finance, Institutional Research, Human Resources, Events and Conference Management, Facilities Management, and Student Affairs.

 Director of Athletics